AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     - **Copy Path**: Copy the complete path of the selected file to Clipboard.

-- **Reprocess assets**: Triggers the processing for the selected asset.
+- **Reprocess asset**: Triggers the processing for the selected asset.

 - **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
 In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.